getpelican/pelican/docs/faq.rst

 ===========================================

-If you try to generate Markdown content without first installing the Markdown library, may see a message that says ``No valid files found in content``.
+If you try to generate Markdown content without first installing the Markdown library, you may see a message that says ``No valid files found in content``.
 Markdown is not a hard dependency for Pelican, so if you have content in Markdown format, you will need to explicitly install the Markdown library.
 You can do so by typing the following command, prepending ``sudo`` if permissions